tdclem/tdclem.github.io/_posts/2022-02-21-creating-a-vistana-pc.md

 title:  "Creating a Vistana PC for Curse of Strahd"
 date:   2022-02-21 00:00:00 -0700
 tags: [Curse of Strahd]
-description: "Lets make a Vistani player character for Curse of Strahd!"
+share-description: "Lets make a Vistani player character for Curse of Strahd using offical options only!"
 ---

 During my Session Zero for Curse of Strahd one of my players told me they wanted to play as a fortune-teller.
 I felt this was a perfect opportunity to tie their character into the adventure by making them a Vistana, they agreed to my idea, so we set out to create a character.
 While there are plenty of homebrew race and class options available online for Vistana player characters, I wanted to create a character using only official content.
 Let's get started!